let-def/cuite/doc/CAMLregion.md

 To further simplify the API described above we propose to make allocation of roots simpler.

-The `CAMLparam` and `CAMLlocal` macros declare OCaml roots with a static, known at compile-time, lifetime.
+The `CAMLparam` and `CAMLlocal` macros declare OCaml roots with a static lifetime, known at compile-time.
 This is nice for performance but puts more burden on the developer.

-The semantics of these macros alone are hard to understand and some use cases are not easily covered.
+The semantics of these macros is hard to understand and some use cases are not easily covered.
 As we already saw, returning values is tricky, but storing temporary values in code controlled by an external framework is even more problematic.

 #### The need for root side-channels

-For the sake of the example, let's imagine that we need to sort some C structures that contain OCaml values.
+For the sake of the example, let's imagine that we need to sort some C structures containing OCaml values.
 To achieve this the `qsort_r` from the C standard library seems appropriate.
 It takes an array of user-defined structures and a custom comparison operator in the form of a function pointer.

 ```c
 struct item {